swanchain/docs/get-started/quick-start/build-a-serverless-web-application.md

 A task is created through Swan Orchestrator to send deployment orders to the distributed computing provider network.

-Here, we deploy a ChainNode application with a free configuration and a one-day duration (these settings are the default).
+Here, we deploy a ChainNode application with a free configuration and a one-hour duration (these settings are the default).

 **Notes**: Even it's a free configuration, you still need to have sufficient ETH in your wallet to pay for the gas fee.
 Click [swan bridge](https://superbridge.app/swan-chain) to bridge the ETH.